 In 1982, Dan Shechtman discovered a nuclear structure with fivefold rotational symmetry.
 Today, nuclear structures of this type are called quasicrystals.

-In general, growth models for decagonal quasicrystals with tenfold rotational symmetry are based on geometrical, quasiperiodical tilings which were found by Roger Penrose in 1973.
+In general, growth models for decagonal quasicrystals with tenfold or fivefold rotational symmetry are based on geometrical, quasiperiodical tilings which were found by Roger Penrose in 1973.

-Even though the wickerwork decoration in the foreground of the large graphic was designed by medieval girih tiles (Persian girih, Eng. knot) it corresponds to the atomic structure of a decagonal quasicrystal.
+Although the wickerwork in the foreground of the large graphic is composed of medieval girih tiles (Persian girih, Eng. knot), it has a relationship to the atomic structure of a decagonal quasicrystal.

 Adapting the girih tiles to a modern rhombic Penrose tiling they are generating a girih wickerwork with a good approximation to a tenfold rotational symmetry.
-Surprisingly the created knots correspond to the underlying geometry of a today used covering model.
+The resulting closed nodes (green, yellow and blue) surprisingly correspond to the geometry of a cover model commonly used today, which can be seen in the background of the wickerwork.

-For a detailed description of the picture please refer to the pdf-documents (GERMAN/ENGLISH) provided below.
+For a detailed description of the picture please refer to the pdf-documents (GERMAN/ENGLISH) provided below and to the files below the image.

 Woman Teaching Aperiodic Geometry